 Meets NY State (NYSOTA) Continuing Compliancy Requirements for continued Core Competency Hours (CCH)

-This program is offered for 0.40 ASHA CEU's (Intermediate Level, Professional)
+This program is offered for 0.40 ASHA CEU's (Various Level, Professional Area)

 EITTOC is an approved provided of Continuing Education by the American Occupational Therapy Association, Inc. EITOC is authorized to offer 0.40 AOTA CEU's/4.0 Contact Hours.
 The assignment of AOTACEU's does not imply endorsement of specific course content, products, or clinical procedures by AOTA.